Online Friends

 We all know it’s not healthy to spend a lot of time on social media sites but it can be addictive.
 With the use of social media increasing, there is also a pressure for people to have lots of ‘friends’.
 Having lots of ‘friends’ or followers online can cause some issues, here’s why:

 Online friendships are made by clicking a button rather than talking to people and sharing experiences.
 Be careful who your online friends may be.
-You should never speak to someone online who you do not know and you should never share personal details online, such as your address.
+You should never speak to someone online who you do not know in real life and you should never share personal details online, such as your address.

 If you ever receive messages which make you feel uncomfortable or scared, you should talk to your parents or another trusted adult about this or report it to CEOP.